Staying safe – the basics

 Scammers are criminals who try to get money or personal information from you.
 Some of the most common internet scams are:

-- phishing emails, which usually claim to be from your bank
+- phishing emails, which usually claim to be from your bank, HMRC or the police

 - fake websites